Deleting sensitive personal data

 What is it?

-The municipality keeps personal data on all residents in the Personal Records Database (BRP).
-The municipality needs this data when, for example, you get married or your passport expires.
-If necessary, the municipality may also share your data with other government agencies, such as the Tax and Customs Administration or the police.
+The municipality maintains personal data on all residents in the Basic Register of Persons (BRP).
+The municipality needs this information when, for example, you get married or when your passport expires.
+If necessary, the municipality may also share your information with other government agencies, such as the Tax and Customs Administration or the police.
 Or with organizations such as pension funds and housing associations.

-You can only have information about your adoption, your child whom you gave up for adoption, or your gender reassignment removed from the BRP.
+You can only BRP information about your adoption, the child you gave up for adoption, or your gender reassignment removed from the BRP .

 How does it work?